Ananaikyo: 1960s–present

 Beginning in the 1960s, Nakano started to focus more on the international development NGO that he had founded, OISCA International.
 After his death in 1974, his adopted daughter Nakano Yoshiko (中野良子, born 1933) became the religious leader of Ananaikyo.
 Nakano Yoshiko resigned in 1982 to focus on being President of OISCA International.
 In May 1983, Nakano Masamiya (中野正宫, born 1950) became Ananaikyo's third religious leader.
 Since the 1980s, Ananaikyo has not regained the international prominence that it had once enjoyed during the 1950s and 1960s, partly because the religion's leaders, who had become highly involved with the non-religious NGO OISCA International, did not want OISCA to be publicly associated with a religion and thereby potentially harming the NGO's reputation.
 As a result, Ananaikyo leaders stopped organizing international events and restricted chinkon kishin for experienced members only, whereas in the past the general public could openly participate in Ananaikyo's chinkon kishin.
+For instance, currently the chinkon stone (鎮魂石, chinkon seki), a sacred object owned by some Ananaikyo members, is a private object that cannot be shown to non-members.

 During the 21st century, Ananaikyo moved its headquarters from Shimizu, Shizuoka to the Yokosuka area of Kakegawa, Shizuoka.
+The Shimizu location is now used as a regular branch for members to congregate, while the main administrative offices and temple facilities are all located in Kakegawa.
+As of 2026, the current director of Ananaikyo is Yasunosuke Amano (天野 保之助).
+At the new Kakegawa headquarters, the main worship hall is known as the Chinkon Dōjō (鎮魂道場).
+The main enshrined deity is Kunitokotachi-no-Mikoto.
+The spirit of Yonosuke Nakano is enshrined as a deity in an auxiliary shrine just to the east of the Chinkon Dōjō.